Frequently Asked Questions

 - Supervised practice as per course requirements

-- Undertaken at least 200 supervised client hours (Provisional Membership) or 400 supervised practicum hours (Full Membership).
+- Undertaken at least 200 supervised client hours (Provisional Membership) or 400 supervised client hours (Full Membership).

 - Had at least monthly supervision for the past six months with a New Zealand supervisor who is trained as a clinical counsellor as well as having supervision training.
 They must also be a member of a professional counselling or psychotherapy organisation (e.g. NZCCA, NZAC or NZAP), or a member of another professional body acceptable to the NZCCA Executive.